The Short-Term Enterprise Allowance (STEA) gives support to people who have lost their job and want to start their own business.

 To qualify you must be getting Jobseeker’s Benefit.
 There is no qualifying period, which means you do not need to have been getting Jobseeker’s Benefit for a certain period of time.
 However, you will not qualify if you are getting Jobseeker’s Benefit and working part-time.

-From 4 April 2013 the Short-Term Enterprise Allowance is paid instead of your Jobseeker’s Benefit for a maximum of 9 months.
+The Short-Term Enterprise Allowance is paid instead of your Jobseeker’s Benefit for a maximum of 9 months.
 It ends when your entitlement to Jobseeker's Benefit ends (that is at either 9 or 6 months).

 To qualify for the Short-Term Enterprise Allowance you must be getting or have an entitlement to Jobseeker’s Benefit.